This post was last updated on March 16, 2023

 When my child tries cramming the wrong puzzle piece into one another, I want to just quickly hand him the correct pieces, but that would be doing him a disservice.

-Let your child experience frustration.
+So let your child experience frustration.

-If they never experience it, how can they learn to deal with it?
+Because if they never experience it, how can they learn to deal with it?
 Frustration tolerance is about getting through the tough things, not getting out.
 Breathe through it!

 3. ENCOURAGE EMOTIONAL EXPRESSION